4site-interactive-studios/engrid-loader/README.md

 ## Available loader parameters

-* log-style : provides console log styling
+* log-style : provides console log styling; defaults to: "background: #381D2A; color: #ffffff; font-weight: 400; font-size: 14px; padding: 1px; font-family: monospace;"
 * log : if set, the script logs its activity; currently only supports "console"
 * repo-name : used in generating URLs to the github CDN if "assets" is provided
 * repo-owner : used in generating URLs to the github CDN if "assets" is provided